w3c/wcag3/guidelines/groups/images-and-media/audio-descriptions/audio-descriptions-style-guide.md

 * Summary of the needs of users involved.
 * Identified issues and details of solutions applied.
-* Section labels relevant to image alternatives, or
 * Copy or snapshot of the style guide